akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 If a particular partition contains many events then it is paged back from Cassandra based on demand.

 When no offset is provided EventsByTag queries start at the configured `first-time-bucket`.
-For new applications increase this to the day your application is initially deployed to speed to `NoOffset` queries.
+For new applications increase this to the day your application is initially deployed to speed up `NoOffset` queries.

 ## Bucket sizes